micromagnetics/magnum.fe/README.md

     $ cp /path/to/AHMED-1.0.tar.gz .
     $ sudo docker build .

+You need Docker >= 1.0 to build the container.
 Note that you have to place the AHMED 1.0 tarball in the `docker` directory for a successfull build.

 ### Test
 You can test your installation by running the unit tests

-    cd tests
+    $ cd tests
-    python run_all.py
+    $ python run_all.py

+### Build documentation
+The following applies to Ubuntu.

+Install sphinx

+    $ sudo apt-get install python-sphinx

+Install RTD theme

+    $ sudo apt-get install python-pip
+    $ sudo pip install sphinx_rtd_theme

+Generate documentation (HTML)

+    $ cd /path/to/magnum.fe/doc
+    $ make html

 License
 -------